gabrielecirulli/hn-special/CONTRIBUTING.md

 jpm run
 ```

-Two, you can use [Extension Auto-Installer](https://addons.mozilla.org/en-US/firefox/addon/autoinstaller/) to run and update the addon in a normal Firefox window.
+Or you can use [Extension Auto-Installer](https://addons.mozilla.org/en-US/firefox/addon/autoinstaller/) to run and update the addon in a normal Firefox window.
 From a command line, you can simplify this process by running:

 ```
 jpm xpi && wget --post-file=hn-special@gabrielecirulli.github.io.xpi http://localhost:8888/